About

 Early Life & Education

-Satinder Pal Singh was born in the village of Bajrawar in Hoshiarpur district, Punjab.
+Satinder Pal Singh was born on 2nd November 1980 in Nangal Kalan village, Hoshiarpur district, Punjab.
 He attended the government elementary school in his village and showed an early love for music, beginning to perform in local Bal Sabhas from as early as the third standard.
+From a young age, he was drawn to Punjabi poetry — the works of Bulleh Shah, Waris Shah, Shiv Kumar Batalvi — and to the classical music traditions of his region.

-He went on to complete his honours degree in music from Government College, Hoshiarpur.
-Driven by a deep passion for Sufi traditions, he pursued an MPhil in Sufi music singing at Panjab University, Chandigarh, followed by a full PhD in Sufi Singing (Gayan) from the same institution — making him one of the very few mainstream Indian artists to hold a Doctorate in Music.
+He went on to complete his Bachelor's and honours degree in music from Government College, Hoshiarpur.
+Driven by a deep passion for Sufi traditions, he pursued an MPhil in Sufi music singing at Panjab University, Chandigarh, followed by a full Doctor of Philosophy — a PhD in Sufi Singing (Gayan) — from the same institution.
+He is one of the very few mainstream commercial artists in India to hold a Doctorate in Music.

 During his university years, he also completed a Certificate and Diploma in the Persian language, allowing him to engage directly with classical Sufi texts in their original tongue.
-He taught music at Panjab University for six years.
-It was during college that he adopted his takhallus (poet's pen name), Sartaaj, meaning Crown — a name given to him by his peers.
+He subsequently taught music at Panjab University for six years, bringing the same depth and rigour to teaching that he brought to his own artistic practice.

-Before his professional music career, Sartaaj has spoken openly about working as a farmer and having no intention of becoming a performer — making his rise to international stardom all the more remarkable.
+Before his professional music career took hold, Sartaaj has spoken openly about working as a farmer in Punjab — making his rise to international stardom all the more remarkable, and all the more Punjabi in spirit.

 Career